-Casual water and plugged balls, whilst most common during the preferred lies period, are not on their own a sufficient reason for the introduction of preferred lies.
-These issues can be addressed by following Rule 25-1 (Casual Water), Rule 25-2 (Embedded Ball) and Appendix I Part A, 3a (Embedded Ball) of the Rules of Golf.
+Temporary water and plugged balls, whilst most common during the preferred lies period, are not on their own a sufficient reason for the introduction of preferred lies.
+These issues can be addressed by following Rule 16 (Abnormal Course Conditions), Rule 16-3 (Embedded Ball)

 Outside of this period permission must be sort from Wales Golf for preferred lies to be used in qualifying competitions.